 It’s known as affiliate marketing and it’s one of the most popular ways to make money with a blog.

 It can be very lucrative – with many bloggers making in excess of 6 figures per month.

 We want to show you how its possible sell products and earn commission, without ever having to make your own products.
-This post is designed to be everything that you need to know to get started with affiliate marketing for your blog – regardless of where you are in your blogging journey.
+This post is designed to be everything that you need to know to get started with affiliate marketing for your blog – even if you are a complete blogging beginner.

 Don’t have a blog yet?
 Here’s an article to get you started ASAP: How to Start a Blog in Under 10 Minutes